Drake-G/employee-organizer/README.md

  - [Questions](#questions)
  - [Tests](#tests)
   ## Description
-  ### This command line application is intended to make the Readme Generation process quick and easy.
-It will give you prompts in the command line, which you can then answer and your Readme will be generated accordingly.
-You can find the demo at the following link: https://youtu.be/3j7NOZjbfhE
+  ### This is a command line application designed to allow a company to better organize and keep track of all their employees, roles, departments, etc. You can find the demo at the following link: https://youtu.be/cKOEgnhS8Fg
   ## Installation
-  ### You can download these files on GitHub in order to run this command line application
+  ### You will need to clone this repo and run the proper installation procedures for the npm packages in your terminal instance.
   ## Usage
-  ### Use this to generate Readme files for your next project.
+  ###

   ## Contribution
   ### Contribute to this, expand upon it, and format it however you would like.